 One day as she was picking green beans, she realized that a young man was picking next to her in the row.
 He introduced himself, and they began to chat as they worked.
 The next time they were both working at the farm, they chatted again.
 Pretty soon they were chatting every day.

 Well, one thing led to another, and soon they were a couple.
 He was over 6 ft tall, dark-haired and handsome.
 His darkly tanned skin and high forehead hinted at his Cherokee heritage.
 She was a short 5 foot, with brown hair and pretty, dark eyes.
 They made quite a dashing couple!

-Her family was Amish.
+But, her family was Amish.
 Amish do not marry people that are not Amish.
-And for the record, not all Amish call non-Amish ‘Englishers’.
-In fact, the only place I’ve heard that term, is in books about the Amish.
-(Which my mom won’t read, because they are so unrealistic! ) Most Amish and Mennonites call community folks: ‘worldly’.
+And by the way, not all Amish call non-Amish ‘Englishers’.
+Many Amish call community folks: ‘worldly’.

 So.
 My mother was Amish, and Amish don’t marry worldly people!
 This was a problem.
 My mother dodged that issue by just leaving the Amish church.
 When she turned 21, she just walked out and went with my father to a Baptist preacher to get married.
 If you could just see the photo of the two of them on the church steps!!
 Tall, handsome Dad, looking sharp in his gray suit, alongside him was my mother, dressed in a gray Amish dress…because Amish are not allowed to wear white to their weddings, you see.
 That would be too worldly.
 They try to be different from the world in as many ways as possible.

 Anyways.
 My dad was not raised Amish, and had no desire to convert.
 He liked cars and engines and conveniences.
 So they compromised by going to a Mennonite church.
 Mennonites may look very similar to someone who is not used to them, and in reality they are quite similar.
 But there is a few glaring differences: